 What is the first step in bringing a medical malpractice claim?

 If you want to pursue a medical malpractice claim, the first step you need to take is to set up a free consultation with a Maryland medical malpractice attorney.
 A Maryland medical malpractice attorney will review your case and determine whether you have a case.
-A medical malpractice law firm will also retain a medical professional to review you claim and given an opion as to wheter medical negligence occured.
+A medical malpractice law firm will also retain a medical professional to review your claim and give an opinion as to whether medical negligence occurred.

 Will I need my medical records for a medical malpractice lawsuit?

-In order to bring a medical malpractice suit, you will definitely need to obtain all of your relevant medical records.
+To bring a medical malpractice suit, you will need to obtain all of your relevant medical records.